csabahruska/proteaaudio/README.md

 ## Audio backend flavours

-The `proteaudio` library has two low-level backend implementation.
+The `proteaaudio` library has two low-level backend implementation.

 - [proteaaudio-sdl](./proteaaudio-sdl) is using SDL2
 - [proteaaudio](./proteaaudio) is directly using the OS native audio library